 How to Love Cardiovascular Training

 Cardiovascular training is any exercise that gets your heart pumping and your blood flowing.
-It keep our hearts healthy and strong, and improve our overall fitness levels.
-Think about it like this...from the moment you are born and every moment onwards, your heart works hard to supply your entire body with nutrient rich blood.
-Each and every tissue in the body relies on the heart's function.
-It's an incredible physiological feat.
+It keeps our hearts healthy and strong and improves our overall fitness levels.
+Think about it like this…from the moment you are born and every moment onwards, your heart works hard to supply your entire body with nutrient-rich blood.
+Each and every tissue in the body relies on the heart’s function.
+It’s an incredible physiological feat.
 A marvel!
 The only catch?
 You have to keep your heart healthy so it can continue do this remarkable task properly.

 Levels of Training: